atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

 docker volume create --name bambooVolume docker run -v bambooVolume:/var/atlassian/application-data/bamboo --name="bamboo" -d -p 8085:8085 -p 54663:54663 atlassian/bamboo
 ```
-!!! success
-    Bamboo is now available on <http://localhost:8085>.
+!!! success "Bamboo is now available on <http://localhost:8085>."

 Please ensure your container has the necessary resources allocated to it.
 We
 recommend 2GiB of memory allocated to accommodate the application server.
 See
 [System Requirements](https://confluence.atlassian.com/display/BAMBOO/Bamboo+Best+Practice+-+System+Requirements)
 for further information.

-???+ tip
-    If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8085` instead.
+!!! tip "If you are using `docker-machine` on Mac OS X, please use `open http://$(docker-machine ip default):8085` instead."

 ## Common settings